AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/masterdoc/getting-started-MSSPL.md

 ## Explanation of Components

-- **Microsoft Fabric**: Microsoft Fabric is a comprehensive analytics and data platform tailored for enterprises seeking an integrated solution.
+- **Microsoft Fabric:** Microsoft Fabric is a comprehensive analytics and data platform tailored for enterprises seeking an integrated solution.
 It covers all aspects of data management, including movement, processing, ingestion, transformation, real-time event routing, and reporting.
 The platform provides a full range of services, such as Data Engineering, Data Factory, Data Science, Real-Time Analytics, Data Warehousing, and Databases.

-- **SharePoint Online**: SharePoint Online is a cloud-based service from Microsoft that facilitates collaboration, document management, and content sharing within organizations.
+- **SharePoint Online:** SharePoint Online is a cloud-based service from Microsoft that facilitates collaboration, document management, and content sharing within organizations.
 It enables users to create, store, and manage web-based documents and data, offering tools for team sites, document libraries, and lists.

-- **Fabric Lakehouse**: Microsoft Fabric Lakehouse is a data architecture platform designed to store, manage, and analyze both structured and unstructured data in one unified location.
+- **Fabric Lakehouse:** Microsoft Fabric Lakehouse is a data architecture platform designed to store, manage, and analyze both structured and unstructured data in one unified location.
 It offers flexibility and scalability, enabling organizations to handle extensive data volumes through a range of tools and frameworks for processing and analysis.
 The platform integrates seamlessly with other data management and analytics tools, delivering a comprehensive solution for data engineering and analytics.

-- **Power BI**: Power BI is a suite of software services, applications, and connectors that collaborate to transform disparate data sources into cohesive, visually engaging, and interactive insights.
+- **Power BI:** Power BI is a suite of software services, applications, and connectors that collaborate to transform disparate data sources into cohesive, visually engaging, and interactive insights.
 Whether your data comes from an Excel spreadsheet or a mix of cloud-based and on-premises data warehouses, Power BI enables you to seamlessly connect to these sources, uncover and visualize key information, and share insights with anyone you choose.

-- **SQL**: SQL(Structured Query Language) is a standardized programming language used to manage and manipulate relational databases.
+- **SQL:** SQL(Structured Query Language) is a standardized programming language used to manage and manipulate relational databases.
 It allows users to perform operations such as querying data, inserting, updating, and deleting records, as well as defining and altering database structures.
 SQL is essential for efficiently handling and analyzing structured data within relational databases.

-# Getting Started with the Lab
+## Getting Started with the Lab

 Once the environment is provisioned, a virtual machine (LabVM) and lab guide will be loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can see the number on the bottom of the Lab guide to switch to different exercises in the lab guide.